jennifer-bio/epimuller/README.md

 ###### Workflow overview

-- epimuller-parse (optional): parse fasta names with '*bar* isodate' suffix into usable fasta and metadata files.
+- **epimuller-parse** (optional): parse fasta names with '*bar* isodate' suffix into usable fasta and metadata files.
-- epimuller: wrapper for epimuller-define and epimuller-draw.
+- **epimuller**: wrapper for epimuller-define and epimuller-draw.
-	 - epimuller-define: assigns samples to clades based on ancestral reconstruction of specified aa mutations or trait (hierarchy), and counts samples withen each time frame (abundance).
+	 - **epimuller-define**: assigns samples to clades based on ancestral reconstruction of specified aa mutations or trait (hierarchy), and counts number of samples in a clade withen each time frame (abundance).
-	 - epimuller-draw: plots the frequency clades overtime, as specifed by abundance and hierarchy inputs from epimuller-define.
+	 - **epimuller-draw**: plots the frequency clades overtime, as specifed by abundance and hierarchy inputs from epimuller-define.

 ###### Source code avaliblity
 [gitHub](https://github.com/jennifer-bio/epimuller)